 - Walk to Fleet St at Strachan Ave and ride 511 (Spadina Station) to Bathurst St at College St. Then walk to College St at Bathurst St and ride 506 (Main Street Station).

-- Walk to Atlantic Ave at King St West and ride 63 (Oakwood Ave at St Clair Ave West) to Ossington Ave at College St. Then walk to College St at Ossington Ave and take 506 to Coxwell Ave at Fairford Ave and then 22 to Queen St East at Kingston Rd.
+- Walk to Atlantic Ave at King St West and ride 63 (Oakwood Ave at St Clair Ave West) to Ossington Ave at College Street.
+Then walk to College St at Ossington Ave and take 506 to Coxwell Ave at Fairford Avenue.
+Then 22 to Queen St East at Kingston Rd.

 Subway Route: